nikkieverett/recipe-app/recipes/stuffed-artichoke.md

 place the stuffed artichokes in the preheated 375 degree f oven and bake until the breadcrumbs are golden and the cheese has melted
  15 to 20 minutes.
-you can serve them whole as an entrée or slice them in half for an appetizer.
+you can serve them whole as an entrée or slice them in half for an appetizer.'
-ingredients: 2 (approximately 1-pound artichokes washed and dried (lyons if possible) juice of 3 lemons divided (about ½ cup)
+ingredients: '2 (approximately 1-pound artichokes washed and dried (lyons if possible) juice of 3 lemons divided (about ½ cup)
 1/2 cup plus 3 tablespoons unsalted butter
 6 tablespoons shallots finely chopped